ZsyRocks/DeepStream-Pipeline-Documentation/README.md

 sudo gedit pipeline.txt
 ```

-Scroll down to the TRACKER section of the pipeline.txt until you see the highlighted section below which we can observe SIX different tracker configs
+Scroll down to the TRACKER section of the pipeline.txt until you see the highlighted section below which we can observe 6 different tracker configs

 ![Tracker Configs](Images/tracker_configs.png)

 Instruction:
 - Only UNCOMMENT whichever tracker "ll-config-file" you want to use
-- Leave only ONE "ll-config-file" UNCOMMENTED and the rest Commented OUT
+- Leave only 1 "ll-config-file" UNCOMMENTED and the rest Commented OUT
 - Then run the pipeline and save the video to your local
 <br>